 A full list and critique of different forms of creatine can be found in this subheader, Different forms of Creatine and Creatine Supplements.

 Assuming Creatine Monohydrate (most frequently used in studies) is the standard by which to compare, no form of creatine has shown to be more powerful or potent.

 Creatine Magnesium chelate may be a bit promising for its ability to prevent water weight gain at low doses.
 Creatine pyruvate also seems to produce higher blood levels of creatine, but this hasn't been shown to increase performance in any way.

-Creatine Citrate and Creapure (Micronized Creatine), although just as potent as Creatine Monohydrate, are more water-soluble and may be of interest to avoid the clumping in water.
-This is similar to Creatine Nitrate, which currently does not have any legitimate scientific evidence to support the claims of superiority over Creatine Monohydrate.
+Creatine Citrate and micronized Creatine monohydrate, although just as well-absorbed as regular Creatine Monohydrate, are more water-soluble and may be of interest to avoid the clumping in water.
+This is similar to creatine nitrate, which currently does not have any legitimate scientific evidence to support the claims of superiority over Creatine Monohydrate.